Last modified July 7, 2026

 Configuration

 To determine what configuration values of our chart accepts, let’s take a look at the source repository.
-Our application’s source lives in the GitHub repository giantswarm/hello-world.
+Our application’s source lives in the GitHub repository giantswarm/hello-world-app.

 We don’t have to deal with most of the configuration options in this case.
-However, to get the application fully working and see a little demo website deployed to our server, we have to adapt the host name in the ingress configuration.
+However, to get the application fully working and see a little demo website deployed to our server, we need to expose it through the cluster’s Envoy Gateway using a Gateway API HTTPRoute.
+The chart’s route block renders that HTTPRoute for us.
 Based on our assumptions for this example case, we create a new values.yaml file like this:

 ingress: